BACK TO TOP

 Actions against the proposed coal mine at Whitehaven since Govt approval

-The insurance industry found itself in the spotlight last week as a Global Week of Action blossomed across the world beginning February 27th.
+The insurance industry found itself in the spotlight over the end of February/ beginning of March as a Global Week of Action blossomed across the world beginning February 27th.
 In a wave of protests, both online and in the streets, swept through the doors of insurance giants, demanding accountability over their support for polluters and decisive action on climate change.
 In the UK many of these actions called on insurance companies to refuse to insure the proposed West Cumbria coal mine and East African Crude Oil Pipeline (EACOP).
 More details here.
 Yet another leading insurance company, Probitas, has ruled out insuring the proposed West Cumbria coal mine.

 People hailing from Cumbria to London, and everywhere in between, descended on the Mines and Money Conference in London across two days (28th-29th Nov 2023).
 We demanded that investors stop pouring cash into the mining sector, and instead invest in our collective future.
 Together with Fossil Free London and other groups, we greeted investors with flyers highlighting risks to investments in mining that mining companies want to hide—such as successful grassroots resistance to mining projects around the world.